creativecreature/sturdyc/README.md

 2024/05/09 13:22:04 Fetching value for key: key
 ```

-This is a bit tricky, because this is actually the functionality we want.
+This is a bit tricky because this is actually the functionality we want.
 If an
 upstream goes down, we want to be able to serve stale and reduce the frequency
 of the refreshes to make it easier for them to recover.

+How you determine if a record has been deleted is going to vary based on your
+data source it there is no way for the cache to figure this out automatically.
 Therefore, if a record is deleted, we'll have to explicitly inform the cache
 about it by returning a custom error: